ellysh/video-game-bots/ClickerBots/output-device-capture.md

 if not @error then
     MsgBox(0, "Coords", "x1 = " & $coords[0] & ", y1 = " & $coords[1] & " x2 = " & $coords[2] & ", y2 = " & $coords[3])
 else
-    MsgBox(0, "Coords", "Match not found.") endif
+    MsgBox(0, "Coords", "Changes not found.") endif
 ```
 You can launch a Notepad application and maximize its window.
 Then launch a **FFLocalizeChanges.au3** script and switch to the Notepad window.
 Start to type a text into the Notepad window when you see a message box with the "Change a picture now" text.
 The message box with coordinates of added text will appear after 5 seconds.